sunfishcode/basic-text/docs/Background.md

 has a [Freeform Class (4.3)] which is similar in spirit to, and one of the inspirations of, the formats defined here.

-PRECIS doesn't permit horizontal tab characters; we include them for the reasons mentioned above.
+PRECIS doesn't permit tabs; we include them for the reasons mentioned above.

 [PRECIS]: https://tools.ietf.org/html/rfc8264
 [Freeform Class (4.3)]: https://tools.ietf.org/html/rfc8264#section-4.3